Indoor Air Quality

 Indoor Air Pollutants

 Indoor air quality has many facets, but the pollutant we frequently hear about at the Health Department is mold.
 Mold seems to be almost everywhere.
 It grows well in the bathroom as well as in the refrigerator, under the carpet and behind the walls.
-At the writing of this article, the EPA has not set safe limits for mold indoors.
+At the writing of this article, the Environmental Protection Agency (EPA) has not set safe limits for mold indoors.
 When mold testing is done, a comparison is usually made between the levels in the building and outside the building.
 If you know you have mold, the first step to getting it stopped is to find the source of the moisture and get it stopped or controlled.
 Look for leaking pipes, bath and shower areas that are not sufficiently ventilated or sealed to prevent water leakage and areas that have been flooded or become saturated during rain showers.

 While mold has become a major source of worry related to health in the indoor environment, molds are actually an important part of the natural community and have been around for a long time.
 There are thousands and thousands of types (species) of molds, and they are present everywhere.
 Molds reproduce by means of tiny spores, which will grow anywhere there is moisture, food (organic materials such as paper, wood, cellulose, etc.) and oxygen.